shermanhui/testing-library-docs/docs/dom-testing-library/api-queries.md

 > **Note**
 >
 > `getByLabelText` will not work in the case where a `for` attr on a `<label>`
-> element matches and `id` field on a non-form element.
+> element matches an `id` field on a non-form element.

 ```js